New Jersey judge faces investigation for 'inappropriate' TikTok videos

 "These are mainstream performers," he added.
 "This is music that's out there in the public.
 And clearly it elicits a different response depending on who is listening."

-His lawyer has said he is reviewing the complaint and will file a response.
+Mr Hille said he is reviewing the complaint and will file a response.

 Pending an investigation, the Advisory Committee may choose to dismiss the complaint, privately or publicly discipline the judge, or file formal charges against him.
 Forms of discipline include censure and removal from the bench.